RGerboth/bamazon/README.md

 ![Bamazon](images/bamazon4.PNG)

-## Basic Application Flow - Bamazon Manager
+## Application Flow - Bamazon Manager

 On launch, Bamazon Manager conntects to the database and presents four options to the user:cldear

 ![Bamazon](images/bamazonManager0.PNG)

-The first option, See All Products, shows all product in inventory with prices and stock level.
+The first option, *See All Products*, shows all product in inventory with prices and stock level.

 ![Bamazon](images/bamazonManager1.PNG)

 In this example there are 10 items in inventory.
 Being a manager, this user is interested in knowing which items are running low.
-With View Low Inventory, the manager can quickly see a list of items that have fewer than 5 units in stock and need to be replenished.
+With *View Low Inventory*, the manager can quickly see a list of items that have fewer than 5 units in stock and need to be replenished.

 ![Bamazon](images/bamazonManager2.PNG)

-The stock of Fountain Pens and Ink Refill, Blue are low.
-Update Inventory enables the manager to record new units added to the existing inventory.
-In this case, 10 new Fountain Pens were added to the existing inventory of 4 and 20 Ink Refill, Blue were added to the original 2.
-Now that Fountain Pens and Ink Refills are up to minimum levels, another check of low inventory shows that all items are at or above minimum stock levels.
+The stock of **Fountain Pens** and **Ink Refill, Blue** are low. *Update Inventory* enables the manager to record new units added to the existing inventory.
+In this case, 10 new **Fountain Pens** were added to the existing inventory of 4 and 20 **Ink Refill, Blue** were added to the original 2.
+Now that fountain pens and ink refills are up to minimum levels, another check of low inventory shows that all items are at or above minimum stock levels.

 ![Bamazon](images/bamazonManager3.PNG)

-The Update Inventory function can also be used to reduce stock quantities by the manager should a count show that actual inventories are lower than those reflected in the database.
+The *Update Inventory* function can also be used to reduce stock quantities by the manager should a count show that actual inventories are lower than those reflected in the database.

-The final function of Bamazon Manager enables a manager to add new products by specifying the name of the product, price and initial stock quantity.
+The final function of Bamazon Manager, *Add New Product*, enables a manager to add new products by specifying the name of the product, price and initial stock quantity.
 Each new product is added to the database and automatically given a unique product ID.

 ![Bamazon](images/bamazonManager4.PNG)

-Exit terminates the database connection and closes the application.
+*Exit* terminates the database connection and closes the application.